DeepLcom/google-sheets-example/README.md

 ![Using Paste special -> Values only](docs/Google_Paste_Values.png)

-### Script `freeze` Flag
+### Script `disableTranslations` Flag

-At the top of the provided script ([DeepL.gs](DeepL.gs)), there is a `freeze` flag to disable all translations.
-If you set the flag to `true` and save the script, the `DeepLTranslate` function will be disabled and already-translated cells will not be re-translated.
+At the top of the provided script ([DeepL.gs](DeepL.gs)), there is a `disableTranslations` variable to disable all translations.
+If you set it to `true` and save the script, the `DeepLTranslate` function will be disabled and already-translated cells will not be re-translated.

 ### Built-in re-calculation detection